 If you’re thinking about starting a dance workout regimen at home, congratulations!
 You’re making a smart decision for your health and wellness, and it’s one you won’t regret.
 There’s a reason why dancers are in such incredible shape – seriously, have you watched Dancing with the Stars or So You Think You Can Dance lately?
-Depending on your fitness level and what type of dancing you’re doing, you could burn anywhere from 200 to 500 calories an hour and have fun while doing high-energy dancing such as the disco, barre or hip hop.
-Whether you’ve been dancing for years or you’re just getting started, there’s a lot to know about how dance workouts an help you get healthy and what you can do to set yourself up for success.
-If you’re ready to find the perfect dance exercise DVD, also known as dance workout videos, here’s what you need to know about your new favorite workout videos and how to find it.
+Depending on your fitness level and what type of dancing you’re doing, you could burn anywhere from 200 to 500 calories an hour and have fun while doing high-energy dances such as disco, barre or hip hop.
+Whether you’ve been dancing for years or you’re just getting started, there’s a lot to know about how dance workouts can help you get healthy and what you can do to set yourself up for success.
+If you’re ready to find the perfect dance exercise DVD, or dance workout videos, here’s what you need to know about your new favorite workout videos and how to find it.

 The benefits of dance

 Who needs a personal trainer when you can have your own at-home workout program that includes dance.
 Dance is a total body exercise, and there isn’t a much better choice you can make for your body.
 The benefits of dancing for fitness include: